 |Lender||Average Score||Lowest Credit Score Approved||Lowest Credit Score with Cosigner|

-While the average credit score approved can seem like a pretty scary number, the minimum credit scores necessary are attainable for most consumers.
+While the average credit score approved can seem like a pretty scary number, the minimum credit scores necessary should be attainable for most consumers.

 Don’t Be Intimidated by Average Credit Scores of Approved Borrowers